 There are several areas in the Center for parents to find information about our programs and special events.
 Please be sure to check the Parent Information Board located outside the Director’s office and in each classroom.
 Feel free to discuss any questions or problems you have concerning your child, whether at home or at school, with the teachers and Director at any time.

 You are required to physically sign your child in and out of the Preschool each day.
 This record is proof that your child is on site and is used in emergency situations.
 If a child is to be picked up by someone other than a legal guardian, prior written notification is required.

 As legal guardian, you should provide the Center with at least two names of persons authorized to pick-up your child in case of illness, emergency, or if you are not able to do so.
 A photo I.D. is required for anyone picking up a child.

 Wherever possible, we have installed security entry systems to protect the children in our care.
-Also, there is a buzzer system that is required for entry into the Preschool.
+Also, there is a code system that is required for entry into the Preschool.
 We are concerned first and foremost with your child’s safety.

 You are required to accompany your child into the classroom.
 This provides a smooth transition and allows you a brief exchange with the teacher to convey information about your child and to learn of the day’s plans.
 Our responsibility begins when you place your child in the care of a child care staff member.

 When the center first opens for the day and attendance is low, children may be gathered in one room before they move on to their respective classrooms.
 This provides an opportunity to get settled and gives children of different ages a chance to interact.
 Likewise, at the end of the day as children are picked up, remaining children might be placed in one room.
 You will be advised of the room in which to place or pick-up your child.